cannatag/ldap3/python3-ldap/docs/manual/source/servers.rst

     * GET_ALL_INFO: server and schema information are gathered and stored in server.info and server.schema

+    * OFFLINE_EDIR_8_8_8: pre-built schema and info for NetIQ eDirectory 8.8.8

+    * OFFLINE_AD_2012_R2: pre-built schema and info for Microsoft Active Directory from Windows Server 2012 R2

+    * OFFLINE_SLAPD_2_4: pre-built schema and info for Openldap 2.4

 * tls: Tls object that contains information about the certificates and the trusted roots needed to establish a secure connection (defaults to None).
 If None any server certificate will be accepted.

 * formatter: a dictionary of custom formatter for attributes returned in search